klamping/Mewd/README.md

 Mewd
 =====================

-A minimilistic app for tracking moods.
+A minimalistic app for tracking moods.
 In very early alpha.